The next big thing in Korean beauty: muscles

 "The strength, the outer beauty of muscles, the positive attitudes and energetic images of these women become the motivation," said Kim.
 "Women now have higher social status and bigger roles in society."

-The number of fitness centres registered in South Korea has increased steadily, growing more than 5 percent last year to stand at 7,363 outlets, government data show.
+The number of fitness centers registered in South Korea has increased steadily, growing more than 5 percent last year to stand at 7,363 outlets, government data show.

-At one exercise centre in Seoul recently, 29-year-old You Ri-seul followed the same routine as the men, from barbell drills to a rowing-machine session and dead lifts.

-"Female celebrities with healthy images became popular in the mass media in recent years, so I think a more healthy-looking body is ultimately becoming the wannabe model," she said.
-(Editing by Tony Munroe and Clarence Fernandez)